titouv/sitesmind/README.md

 - Optimize / Allow more crawling
 - Tests for embed
 - Customization
   - Choose your start phrase
   - Customize the interface of the embed
   - Choose a language for the bot

+# Idead

+- OG image for each bot to share on social media
+- Upload pdf on supabase to be able to support file > 10mb